Axel Carion: Expedition "Chaskis", in the footsteps of Inca runners - 2019

 In July 2019, Axel Carion accompanied by the German record holder Jonas Deichmann, managed to cycle the 1,900 kilometers of tracks between the Inca Valley and the Sierra Blanca in Peru.
 They perform the feat of crossing one of the highest road segment of Peru's "Qhapaq ñan" (network of Inca trails), nicknamed the "Peruvian Great Divide" in reference to the mountain range that crosses the United States from North to South (Continental Divide).

 Their course was composed of 35 passes above 4,000 meters of altitude including 3 passes higher than the Mont Blanc.
 They linked the city of Cusco (capital of the eponymous region) to the village of Conococha which sits at the foot of the white mountain range, in 16 days.

 They completed this feat in tribute to the Peruvian "Chaskis" runners, who traveled very long on foot to convey messages from the capital Cuzco to the borders of the Inca empire.
-This course is extremely demanding due to the prevailing climatic conditions (from + 40 ° to -15 ° C), the conditions of the rocky and muddy Andean tracks and the limited access to food for refueling.
+This course is extremely demanding due to the prevailing climatic conditions (from +40 °C to −15 °C), the conditions of the rocky and muddy Andean tracks and the limited access to food for refueling.

 World record on the Jordan Bike Trail - 2020

 In February 2020, Axel Carion invited the German record holder Jonas Deichmann, to cycle the Jordan Bike Trail in record time.
-Starting in Um Qais (Northern Jordan), the JBT follows the ancient trade road and link the Sea of Galilee, the Dead sea and the Red sea and finished in Aqaba city (Southern Jordan).
+Starting in Um Qais (Northern Jordan), the JBT follows the ancient trade road and link the Sea of Galilee, the Dead sea and the Red sea and finished in Aqaba (Southern Jordan).
 It is 730 kilometers long, with 20,000m of ascent over 57 climbs.
 The two explorers completed this expedition in 120 hours battling freezing temperatures, snow, strong wind and extreme elevation of the trail.
 The fastest time before their successful attempt had been completed in 10 days.